adanSiqueira/HeartDiseasePredictor/README.md

 The model achieved **0.89 recall on class 1**, meaning it correctly identified 89% of patients with heart disease — a crucial metric for medical prediction tasks where false negatives are costly.

-The ```model``` folder contains a Jupyter Notebook detailing the model development process, including training, evaluation, and optimization.

 ---

 ## 🚀 Why This Project Matters